Embedded Computer Architecture

 Papers and other reading material.

-Parallel Computer Organization and
+Organization and Design

 Michel Dubois, Murali Annavaram, and Per Stenström

 taken from the book "Microprocessor Architectures, from VLIW to

 Slides (per topic; see also the course description)

 Note: all slides will be updated during the course